Distributional Equivalence and Structure Learning for Bow-free Acyclic Path Diagrams: Empirical Results

 \subsection{Genomic Data}

-We also applied our method to a well-known genomics data set \citep{ SacKA05}, where the expression of 11 proteins in human T-cells was measured under 14 different experimental conditions.
+We also applied our method to a well-known genomics data set \citep{ SacKA05}, where the expression of 11 proteins in human T-cells was measured under 14 different experimental conditions (the sample size varies between 707 and 927).
 There are likely hidden confounders, which makes this setting suitable for hidden variable models.
 However, it is questionable whether the bow-freeness, linearity, and Gaussianity assumptions hold to a reasonable approximation (in fact the data seem not to be multivariate normal).
 Furthermore, there does not exist a ground truth network (although some individual links between pairs of proteins are reported as known in the original paper).
-So we abstain from presenting a ``best'' network, but instead compare the model fit of BAPs and DAGs from a purely statistical point of view.
+So we abstain from comparing a ``best'' network with reported links in literature, but instead use this as an example for comparing highest-scoring BAPs and DAGs.

 To do this, we first log-transform all variables since they are heavily skewed.
 We then run two sets of greedy searches for each of the 14 data sets: one with BAPs and one with DAGs.
-For the BAPs we use 100 and for the DAGs we use 1000 random restarts (DAG models can be fit much faster then BAP models).
-The results for datasets 1 to 8 can be seen in Figure~\ref{fig:real}\footnote{The results for the other 6 datasets are qualitatively similar.}.
-The penalized likelihood scores of the best BAP models are always much higher than the corresponding scores for the DAG models, despite the larger number of random restarts for the DAGs.
-Furthermore, while there is a marked improvement from the random starting scores for BAPs, the improvement for the DAG scores is marginal.
-For these datasets, BAPs seem to be superior to DAGs in modelling the data.
+We use 100 random restarts in both cases.
+The results can be seen in Figures~\ref{fig:real} and~\ref{fig:real2}.
 The computations took $4$ hours for the BAP models and $1.5$ hours for the DAG models on an AMD Opteron 6174 processor using $20$ cores.

+Note that while the BAPs and DAGs look very similar in many cases, the BAPs are more conservative in identifying causal effects.
+Eg for dataset~4 there is a v-structure at \texttt{pip3} (with \texttt{pip2} and \text{plcg}) in both the highest-scoring BAP and DAG.
+However, by Theorem~\ref{thm:sufficient}, this part of the BAP is equivalent to versions with different edge directions (as long as the collider is preserved).
+This is not the case for the DAG.
+Hence, in the DAG model these edges are identifiable, but this identifiability disappears in the presence of potential hidden confounders in BAPs.
+This exemplifies the more conservative nature of BAP models.
+Another example is the v-structure at \texttt{pakts473} (with \texttt{pka} and \texttt{pkc}) in dataset~8.